tengkusyafiq/next-baseapp/README.md

 # Next.js Baseapp for product-ready project

 ## 🚀 Quick Start
-This is an opiniated baseapp for product-ready project to be used as a starting point for your project.
+This is an opinionated baseapp for product-ready project to be used as a starting point for your project.
 To start, run the following commands in your terminal:

 ```bash
 yarn install --frozen-lockfile